CBDOO at your service

 CBX: a cannabinoid doomed to oblivion?

 Although scientifically interesting for its unique structure, little scientific interest has been shown in CBX.
-Its lack of binding to CB1 and CB2 receptors, nor to TRPA1, distances it from current scientific research, which is focused on cannabinoids that have demonstrated pharmacological or recreational interest.
+Its lack of binding to CB1 and CB2 receptors, or to TRPA1, distances it from current scientific research, which is focused on cannabinoids that have demonstrated pharmacological or recreational interest.

 In any case, unless an unexpected discovery is made, it is highly unlikely that CBX-based products will be marketed in the years to come.